Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Adds immediate key phrase tracking after connecting to Wincher.
+* Adds immediate keyphrase tracking after connecting to Wincher.

 Bugfixes:

 * Fixes a bug where a fatal error would be thrown when using the `wpseo_breadcrumb_links` filter in the wrong way on PHP 8.0+.
-* Fixes a bug where changes in the replacement variables (e.g. the value of the `%%title%%` replacement variable when the post title changes) would not be reflected in the Meta description length, the SEO title width, and the Keyphrase in SEO title assessments.
 * Fixes a bug where social or canonical URLs containing `@` would lead to encoding issues.
 Props to [@stodorovic](https://github.com/stodorovic).
 * Fixes a bug where the buttons in the FAQ and in the How-To block would be hardly visible when using a dark theme.
-* Fixes a bug where the Previously used keyphrase assessment would also appear under the Readability analysis tab when the Cornerstone content toggle would be switched on.
+* Fixes a bug where the _previously used keyphrase_ assessment would also appear under the readability analysis tab when the cornerstone content toggle would be switched on.
 * Fixes a bug where the wrong canonical URL would be set on attachment pages.
-* Fixes a bug where Yoast SEO would conflict with Elementor, when Yoast Premium or Yoast News or Yoast Video is active, throwing console errors.
 * Fixes a bug where the number of words would be counted incorrectly when using Cyrillic script.

 Other: